When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 “…Is that your way of saying I’m an idiot?”

 “Not at all.
 But I have met many Humans.
-Many Humans and many races, but never one as curious as you.”
+Many Humans and many races, but never one as curious as you.
+Many bolder or grander or more dangerous—but never one so oddly as this.”

 “Thanks.
 I’ve never met anyone like you.”